Erickson Lubin: Lubin vs. Gallimore

 On October 26, 2019, Lubin fought Nathaniel Gallimore and defeated him via unanimous decision, winning 99–91 on all three scorecards.

 Lubin vs. Gausha

 On September 19, 2020, he captured the vacant WBC Silver super welterweight title with a 12-round unanimous decision victory against former world title challenger Terrell Gausha, who was ranked #6 by the WBA at super welterweight, winning with scores of 115–113, 116–112, and 118–110.

 Lubin vs. Rosario

 On June 26, 2021, Lubin prevailed in a WBC final eliminator against former unified world champion Jeison Rosario with a sixth-round knockout victory.
 Rosario was ranked #3 by the WBC, #6 by the WBA, #10 by the IBF and #4 by The Ring at super welterweight.

+Lubin vs. Fundora

+On April 9, 2022, Lubin faced Sebastian Fundora for the vacant WBC interim super welterweight title.
+Although Lubin got knocked down in round 2 and returned the favor in round 7, he would lose the bout by 9th round corner retirement as his face was heavily damaged.
+This was a contender for 2022 Fight of the Year.

+Lubin vs. Ramos

+On September 30, 2023 at T-Mobile Arena in Las Vegas, Lubin defeated undefeated 22 year old prospect Jesus Ramos Jr via controversial Unanimous 12-round decision in the co-feature to Canelo Alvarez vs. Jermell Charlo.